lah7/sims2-wine-patches/README.md

 ![Skin Tone Mismatch](.github/skin-tone-mismatch.jpg)

 ### Polygon Explosion
 Icons above a Sim's head (like the one when you get a new friend) can appear glitchy.

 ### Black screen after resolution changes
 Changing resolution while at a household can sometimes result in a black screen.

-### [NVIDIA only] Black boxes for "High" shadows
+### Black boxes for "High" shadows (NVIDIA only)
 This also happens under the NVIDIA driver on Windows.
 This previously did not happen with earlier versions of the NVIDIA driver (around 396.x and before) and the original Wine patches.

 ![Black Shadow Bug](.github/black-shadow-bug.jpg)

-This can be fixed by installing a mod, see [workarounds](#workarounds) below.
+This can be fixed by installing the [Sim Shadow Fix](http://modthesims.info/d/569585/sim-shadow-fix-updated-2-jan-16.html) (v0.4) mod.

-### [Wine] Huge log files.
+### Huge log files
-As the patches expose a lot of FIXMEs.
-If you're running via the terminal;
-keeping a log or using PlayOnLinux, beware that this can fill up to many hundreds of MBs, causing potential slowdown.
+As the patches expose a lot of FIXMEs in Wine.
+This can fill up to many hundreds of MBs, causing potential slowdown.

 ### Other Notes

-* If there are any technical explainations or issues, feel free to create a pull request.
+* If there are any technical explainations, feel free to create a pull request or issue.
 * Please **do not** submit test reports to AppDB when using patched copies of Wine as the test results do not reflect "vanilla" Wine.
 * To view FPS and shader version in-game, press <kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>S</kbd>
 * There are some engine differences/improvements between the original release, later expansion packs and the Origin version.

 ## Workarounds

-By adding custom content to the game, you can further improve the game's appearance under Wine.
-These files are to be placed in this directory: `C:\Users\<YOURNAME>\My Documents\EA Games\The Sims 2\Downloads`

-* **Black Shadows**
-  * Add this mod: [Sim Shadow Fix](http://modthesims.info/d/569585/sim-shadow-fix-updated-2-jan-16.html) (v0.4)
-* **Corrupt family thumbnails**
-  * [**tannisroot** has modified the no-censor mod](https://github.com/lah7/sims-2-wine-patches/issues/4) to disable the anti-censoring functionality which happens to fix the thumbnails when saving.
-  * You can [download the mod from their repository](https://github.com/tannisroot/installer-fixes/raw/master/sims2_fixes.tar.xz), which includes the Sim Shadow Fix mod.
+The aforementioned workarounds are either cheat codes that are entered via the
+<kbd>CTRL</kbd> + <kbd>SHIFT</kbd> + <kbd>C</kbd> cheat console while playing, or
+saved to this file to run when the game starts:

+    C:\users\<YOURNAME>\My Documents\EA Games\The Sims 2\Config\userStartup.cheat

+Note that some rendering cheat codes require you to re-enter the household to take effect.

+Mods (custom content) are saved in this directory:

+    C:\Users\<YOURNAME>\My Documents\EA Games\The Sims 2\Downloads

-If you're using [Lutris](https://lutris.net/games/the-sims-2), these mods are already included.
+If you've installed The Sims 2 via [Lutris](https://lutris.net/games/the-sims-2), these mods are already included.

 ## Build Instructions